cassmastern/lers-sandbox/docs/about.md

 - **Live Preview**: Served via `mkdocs serve` inside Docker container
 - **Plugin Support**: `mkdocs-mermaid2-plugin` installed and configured for diagram rendering
 - **Enhancements and Customizations**: Custom JS/CSS for
     - 'Hijacking' the native TOC at the right-hand sidebar in alphabetically ordered glossaries and replacing it with a vertical hypertext alphabet to navigate comfortably
     - Spotlight JS to enhance diagrams with overlays/zoom capability (not working \[yet])

+#### Tools Used
+- **macOS**: iterm2, Docker, VS Code, BBedit, Safari, Firefox
+- **Linux**: xfce4-terminal, Docker, VSCodium, xed, Chrome, Firefox

 ### Docker Environment